-It is the Trustee's responsibility to ensure that managers' investment approaches are consistent with its policies before any new appointment, and to monitor and to consider terminating any existing arrangements that appear to be investing contrary to those policies.
+It is the Trustee's responsibility to ensure that the manager's investment approaches are consistent with its policies before any new appointment, and to monitor and to consider terminating any existing arrangements that appear to be investing contrary to those policies.

 The Trustee recognises that portfolio turnover and associated transaction costs are a necessary part of investment management and that the impact of portfolio turnover costs is reflected in performance figures provided by the investment manager.
-The Trustee has not set explicit turnover ranges in this SIP as it invests in a pooled fund so cannot directly control turnover levels, but the Trustee expects its investment consultant to incorporate reporting on portfolio turnover and resulting transaction costs as appropriate in its advice on the Section's investment mandates.
+The Trustee expects its investment consultant to incorporate portfolio turnover and resulting transaction costs as appropriate in its advice on the Section's investment mandates.